joaovictornovais/tela-de-login-simples/README.md

 # simple-login-screen
-### An animated and login screen made for the purpose of studies
+An animated login screen made for the purpose of studies